 There are half as many homes for sale this year in Missouri compared to the previous year.
-If you are fortunate enough to get your offer accepted, one of the first tasks you’ll need to complete is purchasing homeowners insurance before closing on a house.
+If you are fortunate enough to get your offer accepted, one of the first tasks you’ll need to complete is purchasing the best homeowners insurance in Missouri before closing on a house.
 New homes are a significant investment, and it’s important to ensure you’re protected.

 Missouri homeowners pay well above the national average for home insurance, mainly because the state is prone to natural disasters.
 According to Bankrate’s study on home insurance quotes, the average cost of home insurance in the state is $1,558 annually for $250,000 dwelling coverage.

 Best home insurance companies in Missouri

-There are plenty of insurance companies that offer coverage to Missouri homeowners.
-We selected the best based on customer satisfaction and market share in the state.
+There are plenty of insurance companies that offer coverage in the state.
+We selected the best Missouri homeowners insurance companies based on customer satisfaction and market share in the state.

 USAA consistently ranks among the best homeowners insurance companies in the nation.
 The company’s claims satisfaction and overall customer satisfaction is higher than any other company.